ue22-p23/web/notebooks/32-builtin-types-nb.md

 :class: warning admonition-small

 as mentioned earlier, all variables should be declared with either `let` or `const`
-however, in a notebook this is inconvenient because
-one **cannot declare** the **same variable twice** in the same scope
+however, in a notebook this is inconvenient because one **cannot declare** the **same variable twice** in the same scope
 and so using `let` would prevent us from re-evaluating the same cell twice
-in order to remind you of the necessity to declare everything
-we will add commented-out `/*let*/` chunks when using a new variable
+in order to remind you of the necessity to declare everything, we will add `/*let*/` chunks when using a new variable
 ````

 +++